endurantgames/RP_Tags/RP_Tags_XRP/README.md

-# RP Tags Module Template
+# RP\_Tags-XRP Integration Module

-This is a skeleton for an expansion module for rpTags.
+This is a skeleton for an integration module for rpTags.
 `RPQ.lua` does *not* need to be included with the module.

+# Disabled

+This integration module is not yet functional and is disabled by default.